 Michael joined Watsi on July 25th, 2013.
-Five years ago, Michael became the 534th member to automatically support a new Watsi patient every month.
-Since then, 5,466 more people have become monthly donors!
-Michael's most recent donation traveled 8,800 miles to support Chan, father of two from Cambodia, to fund mobility restoring foot surgery.
+Six years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,800 miles to support Chansok, a construction worker from Cambodia, to fund brachial plexus repair treatment.

 Chan is a 44-year-old fish seller.
 He and his wife have two children who are both in high school.
 His wife is a seasonal farm worker and also helps him with his business.
 He takes his kids to go fishing in his free time, and likes to watch soccer on TV.
 Last year, Chan developed a non-cancerous growth on his left foot, and had it removed at a local hospital.
 He thought the surgery went well, but a few days later he started to feel pain in his ankle.
 He has since developed foot drop, a nerve condition.
 Now he cannot move his foot without pain, and has experienced muscle atrophy.
 Now, Chan has come to Children's Surgical Centre (CSC), where doctors have diagnosed him with foot drop.
 Doctors will perform a tibial tendon transfer procedure in order to restore nerve function to the front part of his left foot, allowing him to walk easily again.